Clean power for homes and industry. Brighterfuture for all Queenslanders.

 Maximising value through collaborative coexistence

-The Hub is situated between Wandoan and Taroom on Iman, and Auburn Hawkwood Country, about 450km north-west of Brisbane, within the northern and southern extents of the Western Downs and Banana Shire local government areas respectively.
+Bungaban is situated between Wandoan and Taroom, about 450km north-west of Brisbane, within the northern and southern extents of the Western Downs and Banana Shire local government areas respectively.

-Strategically developing complementary wind, solar and battery storage projects alongside the region’s foundational agricultural industry maximises the valuable use of the land, minimises impact to the community and supports efficient supply of energy to the grid when it’s needed.
+Strategically developing complementary wind and solar projects alongside the region’s foundational agricultural industry maximises the valuable use of the land, minimises impact to the community, and supports efficient supply of energy to the grid when it’s needed.

 Learn more